-• I am a doctoral student at Harvard University working at Material Processes and Systems Group and Edge Computing Lab.
-I am also a research collaborator at Mass General Hospital/Harvard Medical School.
+• I am a doctoral student in computational design at Harvard University, working at Material Processes and Systems Group and Edge Computing Lab.
+I also work as a machine learning researcher at Mass General Brigham (MGH Psychiatry).

-I received my MS from the Massachusetts Institute of Technology and received my Bachelor in Architecture, graduating with High Honors with Distinction from the Architectural Association in London.
+I received my MS from the Massachusetts Institute of Technology and Bachelor in Architecture with High Honors with Distinction from the Architectural Association in London.

 • Outside research, I like to marinate in the shop space, making things.